Man United’s protesting fans treated to Cavani wonder goal

 Around 2½ weeks ago, some United supporters got into the stadium and onto the field during more fervent anti-Glazer protests, causing the postponement of a match against Liverpool.

-Cavani ensured the spectators’ focus was on on-field matters when the Uruguay striker scored off a brilliant chip from about 50 meters, after running onto a clearance by goalkeeper David De Gea — that was apparently helped on by a flick from Bruno Fernandes — and noticing Fulham ’keeper Alphonse Areola was off his line.
+Cavani ensured the spectators’ focus was on on-field matters when the Uruguay striker scored in the 15th minute off a brilliant chip from about 50 meters, after running onto a clearance by goalkeeper David De Gea — that was apparently helped on by a flick from Bruno Fernandes — and noticing Fulham ’keeper Alphonse Areola was off his line.

-United wasn’t at its fluent best, a week before contesting the Europa League final against Villarreal, and Fulham equalized when left back Joe Bryan headed in a cross from Bobby Decordova-Reid in the 76th.
+Second-place United wasn’t at its fluent best, a week before contesting the Europa League final against Villarreal, and Fulham equalized when left back Joe Bryan headed in a cross from Bobby Decordova-Reid in the 76th.

+The result against the league’s third-to-last team underlined the need for United to reinforce the squad this summer and fans underlined their desire for change, with co-chairman Joel Glazer the target of much of the criticism before the game.

+The match was regarded as a potential test for security after the demonstrations by fans that led to the postponement of the Liverpool game.
+On this occasion, there were no significant gatherings outside the ground.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports